List of viceroys of Naples

 This is a list of viceroys of the Kingdom of Naples.
-Following the conquest of Naples by Louis XII of France in 1501, Naples was subject to the rule of the foreign rulers, the Kings of France, Aragon and Spain and the Habsburg Archdukes of Austria respectively.
-Commonly staying far from Naples, these rulers governed the Kingdom through a series of viceroys.
+Following the French conquest of Naples by Louis XII of France in 1501, the kingdom came under foreign rule—first briefly by the Kings of France, and later by Spain and the Habsburg Archdukes of Austria.
+As these monarchs usually resided far from Naples, the kingdom was administered through a series of appointed viceroys.